-Trader Joe’s workers say the company’s coronavirus plans are “insufficient”
+Trader Joe’s workers say the company’s coronavirus plans are ‘insufficient’

 The memo from Trader Joe’s management addressed other issues, including the demo stations, which offer customers free samples of the brand’s foods, while they wait in the notoriously long lines.
 Samples will now be served directly to customers, rather than being placed on large sharing platters, and will be served with cutlery, so customers don’t have to pick with their hands.

 It also advises hygienic best practices for employees, including the use of disinfectant wipes, washing hands for 20 seconds, and coughing or sneezing into elbows rather than hands.
 The coalition rep addressed these general guidelines, telling Fast Company, “No matter how much we wash our hands, we can’t control customers in a crowded store sneezing on us.”
 They also suggested that Trader Joe’s should extend healthcare to workers who may not be able to afford care if they are contaminated.
-We’ve reached out to Trader Joe’s for comment and we’ll update this article if we hear back.
+We’ve reached out to Trader Joe’s for comment, and we’ll update this article if we hear back.

-When asked, the CTJU would not share at what stage of organizing it’s currently on, but it appears the coalition is still working to gather steam for a union.
-It begun tweeting on March 1 under the handle @TraderJoesUnion, with the initial post reading, “It says a lot that in the year 2020 the username “TraderJoesUnion” remained untouched.”
+When asked, the CTJU would not share what stage of organizing it’s currently in, but it appears the coalition is still working to gather steam for a union.
+It began tweeting on March 1 under the handle @TraderJoesUnion, with the initial post reading, “It says a lot that in the year 2020 the username ‘TraderJoesUnion’ remained untouched.”
 The Twitter description says: “A coalition of workers born from the ethos of yesterday fighting today for a better tomorrow.”

 The representative emphasized that the coronavirus hazard is simply a furtherance of the “systemic” issues that already exist between management and workers, such as the unfair clumping of sick leave and vacation time into the single “AR” bucket.

-Especially amid the Covid-19 concerns—but really in general—the rep said: “We strongly encourage Trader Joe’s to expand their sick time benefits to alleviate confusion and worry.”
+Especially amid the COVID-19 concerns—but really in general—the rep said: “We strongly encourage Trader Joe’s to expand their sick time benefits to alleviate confusion and worry.”